Modeling the 3-micron Class Er-Doped Fluoride Fiber Laser with a Cubic Energy Transfer Rate Dependence: Conclusion

 \section{Conclusion}

 In summary, we have shown that the WI and SI models which were proposed to model high-power erbium-doped fluoride fiber lasers do not reproduce well the highly doped fiber laser powers and efficiencies.
 We proposed a cubic dependence of the energy transfer rate and found that combining both Dexter's model and the hopping model of migration assisted energy transfer gave the best results.
 Eight high-power erbium-doped fluoride fiber lasers operating around 2.8~$\mu$m were simulated to prove that the proposed model gives better agreement with experimental data for multiple erbium concentrations.
 The efficiency drop which is generally observed at high pump powers was reproduced with good accuracy, which means the developed model can be used for accurate power scaling predictions.
 However, there is still place for improvement.
 For example, we believe it should be possible to consider more general energy transfer equations which are not the combination of the extreme cases of energy transfer without migration and purely migration assisted energy transfer.
+In future works, the proposed model will be applied to different mid-infrared fiber laser systems, like the 3.5 microns erbium system for example \cite{maxime}.
 We believe the proposed model will help designing the next generation of erbium-doped fluoride fiber and the cavity parameters needed to produce average power in excess of 100W around 2.8 microns.